fin-cli/handbook/commands/cli/info.md

 * PHP binary used.
 * PHP binary version.
 * php.ini configuration file used (which is typically different than web).
-* WP-CLI root dir: where WP-CLI is installed (if non-Phar install).
+* FIN-CLI root dir: where FIN-CLI is installed (if non-Phar install).
-* WP-CLI global config: where the global config YAML file is located.
+* FIN-CLI global config: where the global config YAML file is located.
-* WP-CLI project config: where the project config YAML file is located.
+* FIN-CLI project config: where the project config YAML file is located.
-* WP-CLI version: currently installed version.
+* FIN-CLI version: currently installed version.

 See [config docs](https://make.wordpress.org/cli/handbook/references/config/) for more details on global and project config YAML files.